Abhinav-code54/BMI-Calculator/README.md

 ->Note:
 This is not a dedicated  medical tool — it is an educational project that shows practical use of Python fundamentals like functions, modules, input validation, conditionals, and loops.

+->Requirements
+- Python 3.x
+- Jupyter Notebook (optional, only for testing)
+No external Python packages or libraries are required.

 ->Features
 1.Calculate BMI
 2.Takes weight (kg) and height (cm) as input